the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 ## More...

-- Get a prepaid SIM card: in Seoul, you can purchase it at major convenience stores, Incheon airport or Korean mobile service provider stores (KT, SKT, LG).
+- **Get a prepaid SIM card**: in Seoul, you can purchase it at major convenience stores, Incheon airport or Korean mobile service provider stores (KT, SKT, LG).
 I got a 4G Unlimited from KT.
-- [CityMapper app](https://citymapper.com/apps): one of the best apps to help navigate public transport works really well in Seoul.
+- **[CityMapper app](https://citymapper.com/apps)**: one of the best apps to help navigate public transport works really well in Seoul.
 It helps you find subway and bus routes and even tell you where to get o while you ride.
 [You can also use it online.](https://citymapper.com/seoul)
 - I tried to rent the Seoul city bikes and, after a long and messy registration process, I realized the bikes were unusable if you are taller than the average Korean population.
 The seats are really low and won’t extend enough.
 Not recommended.

-- There are many other resources online for you to make the best of Seoul.
+There are many other resources online for you to make the best of Seoul.
 These are two of my favorites:

-  - [**Seoul Travel Guide for Food Lovers**](https://migrationology.com/travel-guides/seoul-korea/) Written by Mark Wiens at [Migrationology](https://migrationology.com), whose food tips are always on the spot.
+- **[Seoul Travel Guide for Food Lovers](https://migrationology.com/travel-guides/seoul-korea/)** Written by Mark Wiens at [Migrationology](https://migrationology.com), whose food tips are always on the spot.
 - **[Explore Parts Unknown: Korea](https://explorepartsunknown.com/destination/korea/)** My favorite traveler Anthony Bourdain once did a great episode of his show Parts Unknown in Korea.
 This is the accompanying article and it is great.

 <mc-get-guide-form guide="Seoul"/>